May 18 - Concurrent Professional Development Sessions

-Are you ready to take learning outside?
+Are you ready to take play and learning outside?
 Many children’s museums are tapping into the benefits of nature and looking for ways to engage visitors of all ages, abilities, and backgrounds in meaningful experiences outdoors.
 Whether you are planning a brand-new outdoor exhibit or looking for ways to bring more people into existing settings, the experts on this panel have valuable insights to share.
-Presenters will introduce guiding principles for the design, implementation, and management of inclusive natural learning environments.
+Presenters will introduce guiding principles for the design, implementation, and management of inclusive natural play and learning environments.
 They will also demonstrate how several museums have put these principles into practice to serve the diverse needs of their communities.

-Rebecca Colbert, RLA, MIG, Inc.
+Rebecca Colbert, RLA, MIG, Inc. (moderator)

 Robin Moore, DiplArch, MCP, Hon.
 ASLA, North Carolina State University

 Jenni Martin, Children's Discovery Museum of San Jose

 Resources squandered, stakeholders alienated, deadlines missed.
 We honestly admit our biggest blunders and what we learned from them.
 A crowd-sourced contest finds the biggest mistakes in the room and we award the ACM Epic Failure Trophy of 2018.
 Sharing is the first step in learning!

 Joseph Knight, Hands On!
 A Child's Gallery